 Another accepted defense is the defense of mistaken identity.
 It’s actually not all that uncommon for someone to mistakenly believe that the accused used their vehicle when in fact it was used by someone else entirely.
 When this is the case, a crime may have been committed, but not by the person who is accused, thus necessitating their acquittal.

-Talk to a Fort Worth criminal defense attorney from Alband, Lane & Balderama today by dialing (817) 997-4366 for a free consultation!
+Talk to a Tarrant County criminal defense attorney from Alband, Lane & Balderama today by dialing (817) 997-4366 for a free consultation!